How to get from Hat Yai to Penang

 But if you missed the last train from Hat Yai, read on for a step-by-step guide.

 The minivan drops you off right at the Thai immigration office.
 Have your passport stamped and then cross the border to Malaysia (around 100 metres away).
 You will find the Malaysian border control office on your left.
-Have your passport stamped here as well.
+Have your passport stamped here, too.

 From the immigration office, it is another 600-metre walk to Padang Besar Train Station.